An excursion into Dialectica and Differentiation: Introduction

-\begin{remark} In all the paper we take, both from in an intuitive way and in a formal way, a point of view based on fibrations and pullbacks.
-It must be remarked that, while writing this paper, we realised that a similar viewpoint has just very recently been explored in the preprint \cite{fibrationalPovLensesDialectica24}.
-However, the direction taken there is orthogonal to ours: we both look at Dialectica categories as a category of lenses, but while we are interested in the links with reverse differentiation and Dialectica as a program transformation, they are interested in lifting the Dialectica construction on formulas (i.e.\ with non-trivial subobjects) to lenses. \end{remark}
+In Section \ref{sec:diff_lenses} we show that lens categories express reverse differentiation.
+This is folklore and can be found e.g.\ in the preprints \cite[Example 3.7]{spivak2022generalizedlenscategoriesfunctors}, or \cite[Page 6]{Spivak20}.
+However, that is only in the context of polynomial functors, with no mention of Dialectica nor (reverse) differential/tangent categories, while we use it (in Section \ref{sec:dial_is_lens}) precisely in relation with those notions in order to generalize some constructions sketched in \cite{KerjeanPedrot24}.
+A similar fibrations/pullbacks based point of view on Dialectica, similar to the first part of our Section \ref{sec:dial_is_lens}, has just very recently been explored in the preprint \cite{fibrationalPovLensesDialectica24}.
+However, the direction taken there is orthogonal to ours: we both look at Dialectica categories as categories of lenses, but while our attention is towards the links with reverse differentiation and program transformations (for which it turns out that trivial subobjetcts are enough), they are interested in lifting to lenses the Dialectica transformation of formulas (and deal with non-trivial subobjects).